YottaDB/YDBDoc/GTMAdminOps/ydbjournal.rst

 Journal Files
 ++++++++++++++

-YottaDB/GT.M journaling uses journal files to record information pertaining to database updates.
+YottaDB journaling uses journal files to record information pertaining to database updates.
 A journal file has a default extension of mjl.
-If the new journal filename (the one specified in the FILENAME option or the default) already exists, YottaDB/GT.M renames the existing journal file by appending a string that denotes the time of creation of the journal file in the form of "_YYYYJJJHHMMSS" where:
+If the new journal filename (the one specified in the FILENAME option or the default) already exists, YottaDB renames the existing journal file by appending a string that denotes the time of creation of the journal file in the form of "_YYYYJJJHHMMSS" where:

-YYYY           4-digit-year                                    such as 2010
+YYYY           4-digit-year                                    such as 2018
 JJJ            3-digit-Julian-day (between 1 and 366)          such as 199
 HH             2-digit-hour in 24 hr format                    such as 14
 MM             2-digit minute                                  such as 40